2021 Atlanta spa shootings

-On March 16, 2021, a shooting spree occurred at three spas or massage parlors in the metropolitan area of Atlanta, Georgia, United States.
-Eight people were killed and one other person was wounded.
+On March 16, 2021, a shooting spree occurred at two spas and a massage parlor in the metropolitan area of Atlanta, Georgia, United States.
+Eight people were killed and a ninth was wounded.
+The suspect, 21-year-old Robert Aaron Long, was taken into custody later that day.

-A suspect, 21-year-old Robert Aaron Long, was taken into custody later that day.
-He told police he was motivated by a sexual addiction that was at odds with his Christianity, for which he had spent time in an evangelical treatment clinic, and that he had been targeting establishments where he had previously paid for sex.
-While six of the eight people killed were women of Asian descent, Long denied that their race had played any role in the killings.
+Long told police he was motivated by a sexual addiction that was at odds with his Christianity, for which he had spent time in an evangelical treatment clinic, and that he had been targeting establishments where he had previously paid for sex.
+While six of the eight people killed were women of Asian descent, Long denied that race had played any role in the killings, which was questioned by numerous organizations such as the CAPAC, CAA and NAPAWF, U.S. politicians Marilyn Strickland and Bee Nguyen, as well as by the South Korean media and the victims' families.

 Long was charged with 19 crimes in Fulton County and 23 crimes in Cherokee County.
 He pleaded guilty to the Cherokee County charges and was sentenced to life in prison without the possibility of parole.
+The shooting was one of the main incidents that gave rise to the Stop Asian Hate movement, against the backdrop of rising anti-Asian sentiment in the country.
+While the Cherokee County District Attorney stated that they found no evidence of racism as a motive for the murders, Fulton County prosecutors have stated that both race and gender played a part and are seeking the death penalty for Long.